KPZ on torus: Gaussian fluctuations: Geometric ergodicity of directed polymer on torus

 where

-To estimate $I_1$, we use the bound \eqref{082203-21} together with Lemmas~\ref{l.ulbd} and \ref{l.appX}, and obtain that there exist $C,\lambda>0$ depend only on $p,d,R$ such that $I_1\leq Ce^{-\lambda k}$.
+To estimate $I_1$, we use the bound \eqref{082203-21} together with Lemmas~\ref{l.ulbd} and \ref{l.appX}, and, since $\delta$ only depends on $d$ and $R$, we obtain that there exist $C,\lambda>0$ depend only on $p,d,R$ such that $I_1\leq Ce^{-\lambda k}$.
 To deal with $I_2$, note that by the H\"older estimate for any $r>p$ we can write

 Since $B^c_{t-m}(\delta)$ are independent and satisfy \eqref{021903-21}, we conclude that the right hand side can be estimated by

 Using Lemma \ref{l.ulbd} we conclude that there exist $C,\lambda>0$ depend only on $p,d,R$ such that $I_2\leq Ce^{-\lambda k}$.
 The proof is complete. \end{proof}